koordinates/dojo/trunk/docscripts/README.txt

 		]
 	}

-This object is found in json/pkg_meta/[package] and is a list of all package metadata.
+The next object is found in json/pkg_meta/[package] and is a list of all package metadata.
+Note: Windows can't take the * character, so it is replaced with _.
 It uses the following keys and variables:
 * "requires": A key that holds the *hostenv* and *package* values.
 * hostenv: The environmental variables (browser, html, svg, etc)
 * "package": The name of the dojo package (is limited to child packages)